'Bharat Bandh': Minimal impact in Delhi; metro, road transport, markets unaffected | Business

 'Bharat Bandh': Minimal impact in Delhi; metro, road transport, markets unaffected

-A 12-hour ''Bharat Bandh'' called by farmer unions protesting against three agriculture laws had a minimal impact in Delhi on Friday with no report of a disturbance in the metro and road transport services while the major markets of the city also remained open, even as police made adequate security arrangements to deal with any situation.
+A 12-hour ''Bharat Bandh'' called by farmer unions protesting against three agriculture laws of the Centre had a minimal impact in Delhi on Friday with no report of disturbance in the metro and road transport services while the major markets of the city also remained open, even as police made adequate security arrangements to deal with any situation.

 The ''Bharat Bandh'' called by the farmer unions began at 6 am.

+Chamber Of Trade and Industry (CTI) chairman Brijesh Goyal said there was no impact of the ''Bharat Bandh'' on the markets and industrial areas of the national capital.

+''Everything remained open.
+The traders are in support of the farmers' demands but they have been accruing losses due to the coronavirus.
+We appeal to the government to resolve the issue as the industrial areas at Kundli, Manesar, Sonipat, Gurgaon etc. have been affected due to the protest,'' he said.

-A senior Delhi Police officer said the situation is peaceful and remains under control, adding that no report of any untoward incident has so far been received.
+A senior Delhi Police officer said the situation remained peaceful in the national capital and no untoward incident was reported.

-Farmers camping at the Ghazipur border blocked a carriageway of National Highway-9 from Delhi to Ghaziabad in the morning, but there was not much activity by the protesters in the city till afternoon.
+Farmers camping at the Ghazipur border blocked a carriageway of National Highway-9 from Delhi to Ghaziabad in the morning, but there was not much activity by the protesters in the city.

-A farmer leader claimed that there were protests in Mayapuri and some other areas where people peacefully staged demonstrations.
+A farmer leader claimed that there were protests at Mayapuri and some other areas, where people peacefully staged demonstrations.

-The Samyukta Kisan Morcha (SKM), an umbrella body of the protesting unions, claimed that various farmer organizations, trade unions, student bodies, bar associations, political parties, and representatives of state governments have supported the ''Bharat Bandh'' call.
+The Samyukta Kisan Morcha (SKM), an umbrella body of the protesting unions, claimed that various farmer organisations, trade unions, student bodies, bar associations, political parties and representatives of state governments have supported the ''Bharat Bandh'' call.

+In a statement, the SKM said the farmers at the protest sites around the national capital blocked roads and railway tracks.

+''Many other people's organisations, along with trade unions and other associations, protested in Delhi.
+At Mayapuri, Kalkaji and other places, concerned citizens organised symbolic protests,'' the statement said.

 On Thursday, the SKM had said the ''Bharat Bandh'' would also be observed in the national capital.